Is there life on other planets? How large is our galaxy? How is a star formed? When your kids ask you questions like these, you need to be prepared!

 A fun award-winning site that explores energy and other basic science principles and shows how the same fundamental principles control how things work in nature, living organisms, and human technology.
 The articles are carefully researched, accurate, and easy to understand.

 Even if not visible, ozone is in the atmosphere as we gaze up at the stars.
 Ozone is produced when air pollutants from automobile emissions and manufacturing operations interact with sunlight.
-NIEHS has developed lesson plans related to ozone
+NIEHS has developed lesson plans related to

-and to ambient particulate matter
+ambient particulate matter